Blackwells Capital Issues Lett - GuruFocus.com

 IMPORTANT ADDITIONAL INFORMATION

-Blackwells Onshore I LLC, Blackwells, Related Fund Management, LLC, Jason Aintabi, Richard O’Toole and James L. Lozier (collectively, the “RTL Participants”) are participants in the solicitation of proxies from the shareholders of RTL in connection with the 2023 annual meeting of shareholders (including any other meeting of shareholders held in lieu thereof, and adjournments, postponements, reschedulings or continuations thereof, the “2023 RTL Annual Meeting”).
-The RTL Participants have filed with the Securities and Exchange Commission (the “SEC”) a definitive proxy statement and accompanying WHITE universal proxy card to be used in connection with any such solicitation of proxies from RTL’s shareholders for the 2023 RTL Annual Meeting.
-BLACKWELLS STRONGLY ADVISES ALL SHAREHOLDERS OF RTL TO READ THE DEFINITIVE PROXY STATEMENT, THE ACCOMPANYING WHITE UNIVERSAL PROXY CARD AND OTHER DOCUMENTS RELATED TO THE SOLICITATION OF PROXIES BY THE RTL PARTICIPANTS AS THEY WILL CONTAIN IMPORTANT INFORMATION, INCLUDING ADDITIONAL INFORMATION RELATED TO THE RTL PARTICIPANTS AND THEIR DIRECT OR INDIRECT INTERESTS, BY SECURITY HOLDINGS OR OTHERWISE.
-The definitive proxy statement and an accompanying WHITE universal proxy card will be furnished to some or all of RTL’s shareholders and will be, along with other relevant documents, available at no charge on the SEC’s website at http%3A%2F%2Fwww.sec.gov%2F.
+Blackwells Onshore I LLC, Blackwells, Related Fund Management, LLC, Jason Aintabi, Richard O’Toole and James L. Lozier (collectively, the “GNL Participants”) are participants in the solicitation of proxies from the shareholders of GNL in connection with the 2023 annual meeting of shareholders (including any other meeting of shareholders held in lieu thereof, and adjournments, postponements, reschedulings or continuations thereof, the “2023 GNL Annual Meeting”).
+The GNL Participants have filed with the Securities and Exchange Commission (the “SEC”) a definitive proxy statement and accompanying WHITE universal proxy card to be used in connection with any such solicitation of proxies from GNL’s shareholders for the 2023 GNL Annual Meeting.
+BLACKWELLS STRONGLY ADVISES ALL SHAREHOLDERS OF GNL TO READ THE DEFINITIVE PROXY STATEMENT, THE ACCOMPANYING WHITE UNIVERSAL PROXY CARD AND OTHER DOCUMENTS RELATED TO THE SOLICITATION OF PROXIES BY THE GNL PARTICIPANTS AS THEY WILL CONTAIN IMPORTANT INFORMATION, INCLUDING ADDITIONAL INFORMATION RELATED TO THE GNL PARTICIPANTS AND THEIR DIRECT OR INDIRECT INTERESTS, BY SECURITY HOLDINGS OR OTHERWISE.
+The definitive proxy statement and an accompanying WHITE universal proxy card will be furnished to some or all of GNL’s shareholders and will be, along with other relevant documents, available at no charge on the SEC’s website at http%3A%2F%2Fwww.sec.gov%2F.
 Requests for copies should be directed to Blackwells Onshore I LLC.